Perhaps the most common question we receive from our government employee clients is: “What should I do with my TSP when I retire?”

 1. Begin regular (likely monthly) installment payments

 If you separate from government service at age 55 or higher and enter directly into retirement, you may begin taking set withdrawals without incurring an early withdrawal penalty.
-Some may actually begin as early as 50 if you are in what’s considered a Special Category Employee (SCE) such as law enforcement officers, firefighters and border protection officers, to name a few.
+Some may actually begin as early as 50 if you are in what’s considered a Special Category Employee (SCE) such as law enforcement officers, firefighters, and border protection officers, to name a few.
 Otherwise, everyone else needs to wait until age 59 and 1/2 in order to begin withdrawals without incurring a penalty.

 Keep in mind, when you begin making withdrawals, there could be tax implications to be aware of.
 The amount of taxes you will need to pay depends on the type of contributions you made over the years.
-If you contributed to the TSP with after-tax dollars (Roth) then the distributions should be tax free.
+If you contributed to the TSP with after-tax dollars (Roth) then the distributions should be tax-free.
 If you contributed to the TSP with pre-tax dollars (Traditional) then you will need to pay regular income taxes on these distributions.
 We recommend chatting with a tax professional to better understand the tax implications and strategies associated with TSP withdrawals.

 2. Purchase an annuity

-You can actually take your TSP balance and purchase an annuity which will pay you income for life.
+You can actually take your TSP balance and purchase an annuity that will pay you income for life.
 This is attractive to some who simply want the security of a regular payment, and are worried about running out of money in retirement.
 It is a security blanket.

 Keep in mind, this is an insurance policy, and insurance policies offer security and protection, in exchange for a cost.
 Typically (not always) it is the insurance company who ends up benefiting financially from this type of arrangement in exchange for the peace of mind it offers.